 Dazed + confused?
 It’s not just you.
 Millennials come to us all the time, looking for a little bit of guidance + advice when shopping for life insurance.
 Nine out of ten times, they are being sold a Whole Life Policy.
 It’s almost become a joke.
 When you’re young, it’s cheaper to buy and then you’re set for life, not to mention that you are building a mini savings account within the policy for you to tap down the road.
+This guide will break it all down and explain term life insurance vs whole life insurance.

 So the rationale for buying a Whole Life policy when you’re young is sound.
 Or is it?